-Gratitude has so many benefits.
-It has been shown to impact our emotional, physical, medical, and mental well-being.
-Studies have shown it can make us feel more optimistic and less aggravated.
+Gratitude has so many benefits that we're just beginning to understand.
+It has been proven to impact our emotional, mental, physical, and occupational well-being, and studies show that it can make us feel more optimistic and less aggravated.

 Gratitude can inspire, engage, and reinvigorate even the most downtrodden among us.
-So let’s raise our glasses and give a toast to the transformative power of gratitude:
+So let’s raise our glasses this holiday season and give a toast to the transformative power of gratitude.

 1. Gratitude Alleviates Pain